Avivbens/alfred-kill-process/README.md

 -   `!` keyword to `kill` a process by name, PID or path.
 -   `!!` keyword to `kill -9`, same as above.
+-   `!!!` keyword to search & kill by port.